mrnaveira/rust-blockchain/README.md

 In a blockchain, transactions are grouped into blocks.
 Aside from transactions, a block contains metadata needed to secure and maintain the sequence in the chain.
 This sequence of blocks is key to allow transactions to occur in order.

-The `blockchain` module in this project contains the data structures to model the blockchain, as described in the next diagram:
+The `model` module in this project contains the data structures to model the blockchain, as described in the next diagram:

 ![Blockchain structure diagram](./doc/blockchain_structure.png)